OrkoHunter/orkohunter/content/blog/bfs-dfs-in-real-life.md

 ## What are you saying?

 BFS and DFS can be seen among people as traits of how they make friends.
-Similar to introversion and extroversion, BFS and DFS are the characteristics of people's approach to *friendship*.
+Like introversion and extroversion, BFS and DFS are the characteristics of people's approach to *friendship*.

 > _You might already have some idea by now.
 Take few seconds and draw a picture.
 Imagine two people (one doing BFS and other doing DFS) and think how they are different.
 It is fun to observe and ponder. :)_